1jour1vin

 About the estate:

-The wine is characterized by a blend of finesse and roundness, combined with a powerful yet balanced structure that gives it excellent aging potential and remarkable longevity.
-The efforts made by the owners and the meticulous care given to the vineyard and the cellar by a talented team have ensured a very consistent quality over the past decade, placing La Tour Figeac among the appellation’s finest classified Grand Crus.
+The wine is characterized by a blend of finesse and roundness combined with a powerful, balanced structure, which gives it excellent aging potential and remarkable longevity.
+The efforts of the owners and the meticulous care given to the vineyard and the winery by a talented team have ensured a very consistent level of quality over the past decade, placing La Tour Figeac among the appellation’s finest classified Grand Crus.

 Land of Wines